Irreducibility of the moduli space of stable vector bundles of rank two and odd degree on a very general quintic surface: The double dual stratification

 \section{The double dual stratification}

-Our proofs will make use of O'Grady's techniques \cite{OGradyIrred, OGradyBasic}, as they were recalled and used by Nijsse in \cite{Nijsse}.
+Turn now to the proof of the main theorem on the moduli spaces for $c_2\geq 10$.
+Our subsequent proofs will make use of O'Grady's techniques \cite{OGradyIrred, OGradyBasic}, as they were recalled and used by Nijsse in \cite{Nijsse}.
 The main idea is to look at the boundary of the moduli spaces.
 His first main observation is the following \cite[Proposition 3.3]{OGradyBasic}:

 \begin{lemma}[O'Grady] The boundary of any irreducible component (or indeed, of any closed subset) of $M(c_2)$ has pure codimension $1$, if it is nonempty. \end{lemma}

 The boundary is divided up into Uhlenbeck strata corresponding to the ``number of instantons'', which in the geometric picture corresponds to the number of points where the torsion-free sheaf is not a bundle, counted with correct multiplicities.
 A boundary stratum denoted $M(c_2,c_2-d)$ parametrizes torsion-free sheaves $F$ fitting into an exact sequence of the form